fulldecent/formant-analyzer/Formant Analyzer/Vowel Practice/Pages/help.md

 ## Getting started

-1. Open Speech Practice and select "Microphone" as the audio source
+1. Open Vowel Practice and select "Microphone" as the audio source
 2. Choose formant mode (waveform icon) to see the vowel chart
 3. Start with a corner vowel: say "eee" for /i/ (fleece) and hold it
 4. Observe where your black oval appears on the chart